BoykovaAntonyna/nikita-kickstarter/README.md

 ## Project structure

-My kickstart-setup provides the two main folders `source` and `build`.
+My kickstart-setup provides the three main folders `source/`, `build/` and `dist/`.
 All source-files will be put to the `source`-folder like templates, fonts, images, js- and sass-files.
 These files will be processed by several grunt tasks – e.g. compass: sass -> css – and then stored in the `build`-folder.
 From there you can view the generated html-files in the browser.
+The `dist`-folder built up like the `build`-folder.
+The main difference between `build/` and `dist/` is, that `dist/` has combined and minified css/js files, no unnecessary files or code-comments.
+The `build`-folder is for debugging your files, the `dist-`folder should be used for production.

 ```
 $ tree -d -I node_modules
 .
 ├── build
+│   ├── ajax-content
+│   ├── css
+│   ├── fonts
+│   ├── img
+│   │   ├── bgs
+│   │   ├── icons
+│   │   │   └── png-fallback
+│   │   └── temp
+│   └── js
+├── dist
 │   ├── ajax-content
 │   ├── css
 │   ├── fonts